Urgh, did I really do that… again?

-So years later, when I had to face an awful mistake I had made which affected every area of my life badly, I couldn’t stop blaming myself:
+So years later, when I had to face an awful mistake I had made that affected every area of my life badly, I couldn’t stop blaming myself:

 You’ve gone through all that trouble to get here?
 Seriously?

-Blame and hate were in a repeat mode, torturing me for days on end.
+Blame and hate were in repeat mode, torturing me for days on end.

 It Got Worse

-I didn’t take care of what I ate.
-Stopped exercising altogether.
-Shut the world: alienated people and broke ties with friends and family.
-Became a prisoner of my home.
+I didn’t take care of what I ate, stopped exercising altogether, and shut the world down; I alienated people, broke ties with friends and family, and became a prisoner of my home.

 I perversely enjoyed being miserable.